Holiday Email Hoax Reminder

 First, let’s check out the little details.

-Before forwarding any email or clicking on any links or attachments that claim to be of importance, you need to vet that email.
-Ensuring it is not a hoax or a scam before reacting is worth extra effort.
+Before forwarding any email or clicking on any links or attachments that claim to be important, you need to vet that email.
+Before reacting, it is worth the extra effort to ensure it is not a hoax or a scam.

 This effort can prevent you from unknowingly installing malware or inadvertently providing payment or personal information you will regret later.